Hierarchical Random Measures without Tables: Hierarchical completely random vectors

 \begin{definition} Let $\rho_0$ and $\rho$ be L\'evy measures on $(0,+\infty)$ and let $P_0$ be an atomless measure.
 We say that $\bm{\crm}= (\crm_1,\dots,\crm_d)\sim {\rm hCRV}(\rho, \rho_0, P_0)$ is a hierarchical {\rm CRV} with idiosyncratic L\'evy measure $\rho$, base L\'evy measure $\rho_0$, and base measure $P_0$ if

 \end{definition}

-The next proposition shows that $\bm{\crm} \sim \text{hCRV}(\rho, \rho_0, P_0)$ is in fact a completely random vector in the sense of Definition~\ref{def:crv}.
-We provide the expression of its multivariate Laplace functional through the Laplace exponent and derive its multivariate L\'evy intensity.
+The next theorem shows that the vector of random measures $\bm{\crm} \sim \mathrm{hCRV}(\rho,\rho_0,P_0)$ is in fact a completely random vector in the sense of Definition~\ref{def:crv}.
+Moreover, the theorem provides the expression of its multivariate Laplace functional through the Laplace exponent and determines its multivariate L\'evy intensity; since $\bm{\crm}$ is a CRV, such intensity automatically satisfies the integrability conditions (i) and (ii) recalled in Section~\ref{app:background}.
+This construction admits a natural interpretation in terms of subordination.
+Indeed, the proof follows the same structure as the classical subordination of L\'evy processes \citep{Bochner1955,Bertoin1996,Sato1999}, and hierarchical CRVs may be regarded as the corresponding random-measure analogue.
+A related construction, based on the subordination of CRMs by infinitely divisible random measures, is also developed in \cite{Brueck2026}.

 \begin{theorem} Let $\bm{\crm} \sim {\rm hCRV}(\rho, \rho_0, P_0)$ with $P_0$ a probability measure.
-Then $\bm{\crm}$ is a homogeneous \emph{CRV} with Laplace exponent $\psi_h:\Omega_d \to (0,+\infty)$ and L\'evy intensity $\nu_{h} = \rho_{h} \otimes P_0$ such that, for every $\bm{\lambda} = (\lambda_1,\dots,\lambda_d)$ and $\bm{s} = (s_1,\dots,s_d)\in \Omega_d$,
+Then $\bm{\crm}$ is a homogeneous \emph{CRV} with Laplace exponent $\psi_h:[0,+\infty)^d \mapsto [0,+\infty)$ and L\'evy intensity $\nu_{h} = \rho_{h} \otimes P_0$ such that, for every $\bm{\lambda} = (\lambda_1,\dots,\lambda_d) \in [0,+\infty)^d$ and $\bm{s} = (s_1,\dots,s_d)\in \Omega_d$,

 \end{theorem}